-Date Category Description Ad Size Total Cost 04/05/2015 Legal Notices NOTICE OF PUBLIC HEARING ON PROPOSED RULES AND GROUNDWATER MANAGEMENT PLAN 1 x 237.00 CL 917.24 Publisher of the Waco Tribune-Herald Before me, a notary public, on this day personally appeared Ana Lozano-Harper and after being duly sworn, states that she is a Multi Media Sales Manager of the Waco Tribune Herald, a newspaper published in Waco, McLennan County, Texas, and that the Notice, a copy of which is hereto attached, was published in said newspaper on the following named dates, to-wit: 03/30/2015 The First insertion being given 03/30/20 Newspaper reference: 0000095979 Sworn to and subscribed before me this day: March 31, 2015 HAUNCE Allen Notary Public And Urand Multi Media S flung ales Manager State of Texas Waco,McLennan County My Commission expires A Yos ALLEN NOT A BILL.
-PLEASE PAY FROM INVOICE.
-TH W. A Ins HON EXPIRES - 14, 2019
+Date Category Description Ad Size Total Cost 06/16/2021 Legal Notices NOTICE OF PUBLIC HEARING ON PROPOSED RULES 2 x 95.00 CL 742.05 Publisher of Publisher of the Waco Tribune-Herald Waco Tribune- Before me, a notary public, on this day per Lozano-Harper and after being duly sworr Multi Media Sales Manager of the Waco Tr newspaper published in Waco, McLennan that the Notice, a copy of which is hereto published in said newspaper on the follow to-wit: 06/10/2021 ersonally appeared A n, states that she is a fibune Herald, a County, Texas, and attached, was ving named dates, a The First insertion being given 06/10/20 Newspaper reference: 0000707729 Sworn to and subscribed before me this day: 6/11/24 Attace allen Notary Public Multi Media Si Henry ales Manager State of Texas Waco,McLennan County My Commission expires RACE ALLEN MMISSION EXPIRES RCH 14, 2023 RY ID: 128549506 1 redesign the regional public transportation fixed route system. transportation fixed route system.
+The current system is a slightly modified hub and spoke system implemented during the 1950s and has not been changed significantly since 2003.
+Specifications may be obtained on the City's Website, at www.waco-texas.com/bids.asp.
+Proposal Qualifications will be opened publicly at 2:01 P.M.
+A Pre-Submittal.
+Pre-Submittal, anous options